From Contractor Gantt Charts to an Integrated Master Schedule

 In major capital projects, clarity between project management and project controls is the difference between noise and defensible decision-making.
 The integrated master schedule (IMS) is the backbone of that clarity.

-While contractors each manage their own detailed schedules, the IMS provides the single version of the truth for program-wide dates, dependencies, and interfaces.
+While contractors each manage their own detailed schedules, the IMS provides the single version of the truth for project-wide dates, dependencies, and interfaces.
 It is not a "monster plan," but a disciplined framework that connects the moving parts of delivery into one auditable, decision-ready system.

 Why an IMS Matters

 Contractor Gantt charts tell individual stories.
-An IMS aligns them into one narrative that program directors, boards, and investors can rely on.
+An IMS aligns them into one narrative that project directors, boards, and investors can rely on.
 Without an IMS, leadership faces multiple, conflicting versions of "the truth" on dates, milestones, and risks.

 One Truth for Dates